 Nick knew that his death would be a real propaganda victory for the communists.
 The communist guerillas had put a price on his head hoping to kill him and embarrass the Philippine government.
 In mid-April, 1989, Nick sent his green beret and bible home to his wife for safekeeping along with a letter informing her that he expected the NPA communists would be intensifying their actions with a planned major terrorist acts against U.S. military advisors their most likely action.
 Nick assured his wife that he was taking every precaution.

-On April 21, 1989, Nick was returning to the US Embassy in an armored limousine when hooded members of the communist New Peoples' Army (NPA) attacked his vehicle with hit by gunfire from automatic weapons near a corner of Tomas Morato Street and Timoq Avenue just outside the JUSMAG compound.
+On April 21, 1989, Nick was returning to the JUSMAG compound in Quezon city in an armored limousine when hooded members of the communist New Peoples' Army (NPA) attacked his vehicle with hit by gunfire from automatic weapons near a corner of Tomas Morato Street and Timoq Avenue just outside the JUSMAG compound.
 At least two hooded gunmen in a stolen car fired more than 20 bullets into his vehicle.
 Under normal circumstances these weapons alone would not have been a threat to the occupants of the vehicle.
 However, "Murphy's Law" of "Whatever can go wrong will go wrong" was in full force.
 The vehicle's air conditioning had broken down earlier making the inside of the vehicle almost unbearable in the Philippine heat.
 To compensate but still provide safety, the driver had opened the small window vent to allow fresh air to circulate into the car.
 One round found its way through and struck Colonel Rowe in the head, killing him instantly while another round wounded his driver.

 The US State Department called it a "Random Terrorist Act", however evidence suggests that Nick's Vietnam experience was not coincidental to his selection as a target.
 In June of 1989, from an NPA stronghold in the hills of Sorsogon, a province in Southern Luzon's Bicol region, senior cadre Celso Minguez told the Far Eastern Economic Review magazine that the communist underground wished to send "a message to the American people" by killing a Vietnam veteran.